siSsyMidicable/Cogs128_Final_Project/README.md

 # SkillSwap — COGS 128 Final Project

 A skill-based bartering app that matches people by what they can teach each other, not by money.
-Built for COGS 128 to demonstrate how discrete mathematics — set intersections, weighted trust functions, and graph-theoretic matching — can power a real social application.
+Built for a project in Cognitive Engeineering at UC Merced to demonstrate how discrete mathematics, set intersections, weighted trust functions, and graph-theoretic matching, can power a real social application.

 ---